lmu-cmsi3520-fall2021/assignments/netflix-prize-relational-example/README.md

 ### A Note About Scale
 The Netflix Prize dataset consists of around 17,700 movies—fairly small as real datasets go.
 But note there are _more than **100,000,000** ratings_ in the dataset taking up more than 2 gigabytes of data—that’s the real deal!
 This scale means that:
-* Converting to `INSERT` statements means you’ll have more than 100 million such statements—pre-writing these commands out to a file will produce a very large file!
+* Converting to `COPY` + data lines or `INSERT` statements means you’ll produce more than 100 million lines—pre-writing these commands out will produce a very large file!
-* Executing 100 million `INSERT` statements into _psql_ will definitely take some time—on the order of _hours_ on current hardware
+* `COPY` is built for speed, but executing 100 million `INSERT` statements into _psql_ will definitely take some time—on the order of _hours_ on current hardware, possibly _days_

-Thus, when launching into this step of the case study, do make sure of the following:
+Thus, when launching into this step of the case study…
-* Your computer has enough storage space for 100 million ratings records
+* Make sure that your computer has enough storage space for 100 million ratings records
-* You start the ratings load at a time when you can leave your computer running for many hours—overnight would be ideal
+* If you want to try out the `INSERT` approach for something this huge, start the ratings load at a time when you can leave your computer running for many many hours—overnight (or more) would be ideal

 We definitely aren’t fooling around here 🧐 —but the hope is that the scale is worth it, because it will help you truly appreciate what generalized database management systems do for us.
 Imagine writing programs that do a sequential scan of these ratings _every single time_ you want to retrieve something from this dataset.
-Or better yet, just don’t imagine it and skip right to using a database 😂
+Or better yet, just don’t imagine it and skip right to using a database 😎

-In case we haven’t made it clear enough yet: it will take **multiple hours** and **multiple gigabytes** to fully load PostgreSQL with the full ratings data.
+In case we haven’t made it clear enough yet: it will take **multiple gigabytes** to fully load PostgreSQL with the full ratings data.
 So plan accordingly.

-The good news is that, while this process may be running on one terminal window, you can always connect to the database concurrently on another window.
+The good news is that, while lengthy processes may be running on one terminal window, you can always connect to the database concurrently on another window.
 So you can definitely start issuing queries and practicing things even while database loading is going on—you merely won’t have all of the data at your fingertips yet until all of the records have landed.

 ## Time for Some Play<i>SQ</i>oo<i>L</i>
 Once the database has some data in it (doesn’t have to be completely full yet, as mentioned previously), you can start honing your SQL skills.
 You can start with the level of SQL shown in the [Super Basic SQL crib sheet](http://dondi.lmu.build/share/db/super-basic-sql.pdf) and the original [Netflix DB Fiddle example](https://www.db-fiddle.com/f/o2ohcGVAgHZQg4teg1s9jW/6) (minus references to the _viewer_ table)—just think of a question in plain English and see if you can translate that into a corresponding [`SELECT` statement](https://www.postgresql.org/docs/current/sql-select.html).
 The PostgreSQL documentation also provides a [querying tutorial](https://www.postgresql.org/docs/current/tutorial-select.html) if you want to see additional examples at a basic level.